aws/aws-ofi-nccl/README.md

 If you installed the AWS libfabric plugin in a custom prefix, ensure `LD_LIBRARY_PATH` is set to include that prefix so the perf test binaries can find the plugin.

-## Known Issues

-The plugin returns only 1 NIC device even if the system supports multiple NICs.

 ## Getting Help